awsm-research/JITLine-replication-package/README.md

 The source code implementation for our approach is in [JITLine](https://github.com/awsm-research/JITLine-replication-package/tree/master/JITLine "JITLine") directory.

-Please run the jupyter notebook following the steps below to reproduce our experiment.
+Please follow the steps below to reproduce the result

- 1. run code in JITLine_commit_level.ipynb to train commit-level model
- 2. run code in JITLine_line_level.ipynb to train line-level model
- 3. run code in JITLine_commit_level_eval.ipynb and JITLine_line_level_eval.ipynb to obtain experiment result
+1. create conda environment (or skip to step 3. if conda environment is not needed)
+2. activate conda environment
+3. enter command "pip install requirement.txt" to install required package
+4. run jupyter notebook
+5. go to "./JITLine/" then open "JITLine_commit_level RQ1-RQ3.ipynb"
+6. run all cells in that notebook